bostonhuman/tree-project1/README.md

 In this project, we built with HTML & CSS.

-## Components for mawking the app running
+## Components for making the app running

 * HTML & CSS